top of page

 What about my kids?

 We LOVE kids at Epiphany.
 We have special activity boxes for kids who are with us in worship and Rev. April always finds special ways to include kids who want to be included in worship.
 That said, we are in a process of re-building.
-There aren't many kids here right now, but we hope in the coming years we will rebuild the long-time family ministries that have been a part of this church.
+Several high-school students attend here and lead in worship regularly, but there aren't many young kids here... yet.
+But we hope in the coming years we will rebuild the long-time family ministries that have been a part of this church.
+Want to join us?

 What is the service like?

 The service is about an hour long and comes out of The Book of Common Prayer, though we are a fairly casual bunch and don't take ourselves too seriously.
-We sing together and have a small choir who leads us Sometimes we have an organist and sometimes we are accompanied by guitar, concertina, and any other musicians who happen to be there that day!
+We sing together and have a small choir who leads us.
+We almost always have an organist and sometimes we are accompanied by guitar, concertina, and any other musicians who happen to be there that day!

 What about women/LGBTQ folks/people of color/disabled folks?

-Our priest is a woman who is married to a trans person.
+Our priest is a lesbian with a long history of advocating for queer and trans folks.
 Many of our congregation members have longtime experience working as allies for racial justice in this country and abroad.
 We are already a congregation of varying abilities and are always happy to make room for more!
 In short: everyone is welcome.

 What if I don't believe all that stuff in the Bible?